Right-wing populism: Taiwan

-Taiwan's right-wing populists tend to deny the independent identity of their country's 'Taiwan' and emphasize their identity as a 'Republic of China'.
+Taiwan's right-wing populists tend to deny the independent identity of their country's 'Taiwan' and emphasise their identity as a 'Republic of China'.
 Taiwan's left-wing Taiwanese nationalists have strong pro-American tendencies, so Taiwan's major and minor conservatives are critical of this.
-In particular, Taiwan's right-wing populists demand that economic growth and right-wing Chinese nationalist issues be more important than liberal democracy and that they become closer to the People's Republic of China.
-Some of Taiwan's leading right-wing populists include Terry Gou, Han Kuo-yu, and Chang Ya-chung.
+In particular, Taiwan's right-wing populists demand that economic growth and right-wing Chinese nationalist issues should be more important than liberal democracy and that they should become closer to the People's Republic of China.
+Some of Taiwan's leading right-wing populists include Terry Gou, Han Kuo-yu and Chang Ya-chung.

 European countries

+In May 2019 Foreign Policy magazine described Ireland, Malta and Portugal as the only three European Union countries without far-right populist parties in their parliament.
+Portugal subsequently elected the Chega party to its parliament in October 2019.
+The French-speaking Belgian region of Wallonia is also described as a rare place in Europe without a significant right-wing populism presence, in part due to a media cordon sanitaire which prohibits far-right candidates from live media appearances.

-Senior European Union diplomats cited growing anxiety in Europe about Russian financial support for far-right and populist movements and told the Financial Times that the intelligence agencies of "several" countries had scrutinized possible links with Moscow.
-In 2016, the Czech Republic warned that Russia was trying to "divide and conquer" the European Union by supporting right-wing populist politicians across the bloc.
-However, as there in the United States of America, there seems to be an underlying problem that is not massively discussed in the media.
-That underlying problem is that of housing.
-A 2019 study shows an immense correlation between the price of housing and voting for populist parties.
-In that study, it was revealed that the French citizens that saw the price of their houses stagnate or drop were much more likely to vote for Marine Le Pen in the 2017 French presidential election.
+In 2016 senior EU diplomats cited growing anxiety in Europe about Russian financial support for far-right and populist movements and told the Financial Times that the intelligence agencies of "several" countries had scrutinised possible links with Moscow.
+Also in 2016, the Czech Republic warned that Russia was trying to "divide and conquer" the EU by supporting right-wing populist politicians across the bloc.
+A 2019 study shows a significant correlation between the price of housing and voting for populist parties in Europe.
+In that study it was revealed that the French citizens that saw the price of their houses stagnate or drop were much more likely to vote for Marine Le Pen in the 2017 French presidential election.
 Those who saw the price of their house rise were much more likely to vote for Emmanuel Macron.
 The same pattern emerged in the 2016 United Kingdom European Union membership referendum, in which those that saw the price of their house rise voted to Remain.
 Whereas those that saw it flatline or drop voted to Leave.